smrg-lm/sc3/docs/source/basicroutine.rst

 .. this section is more like a theoretical explanation.

-When routines are scheduled on clocks their yield value is used as wait time for a next call or cancel it's execution.
-When the return value is a number (``int`` of ``float``) the clock takes this value to re-schedule the routine after waiting that much seconds (if no tempo is used).
-When the generator returns, or yields another type of value the clocks leaves the routine.
+When routines are scheduled on clocks their yield value is used as wait time for a next call or cancel its execution.
+When the return value is a number (``int`` or ``float``) the clock takes this value to re-schedule the routine after waiting that much seconds (if no tempo is used).
+When the generator returns, or yields another type of value, the clocks leaves the routine.

 The yielded values, as time, are used to wait (in :term:`physical time`)